equinor/sdp-flux/docs/ACR.md

 On to the stages

 ### Create app
-In this situation all i want is to create a homepage that displays "Hello World" from a nginx container.
+In this demo situation all I want is to create a homepage that displays "Hello World" from a nginx container.
 Create a folder and initialize a Git repository, remember to push this to GitLab or GitHub.
 We create a file named `index.html` and put this inside.

 ```
 <html>